 Swahili is a Bantu language with about 60 million speakers, only about 10% native speakers.
 The standard is based on Kiunguja, the dialect spoken in Zanzibar town.

 Swahili is currently written in a Roman alphabet.
 The aspirated stops aren't usually distinguished in writing (although some writers use an apostrophe for aspiration).
 It was previously written in an Arabic script.
-Shwa writes it in the Syllabary gait.
+Musa writes it in the Kana gait.

-There are neither diphthongs, nor long vowels, nor nasal vowels, nor tones (unusual for a Bantu language), but stressed vowels (almost always the penultimate vowels) are written high.
+There are neither diphthongs, nor nasal vowels, nor tones (unusual for a Bantu language), but stressed vowels (almost always the penultimate vowels) are written high.
 A lone vowel is preceded by a Break to show hiatus, but not at the beginning of a word.

 |p' pʰ||t' tʰ||ch' ʧʰ||k' kʰ|